-What Is the Best Interest of Creditors Test?
+The Best Interest of Creditors Test

-The best interest of creditors test states that you must propose a Chapter 13 repayment plan that pays your nonpriority unsecured creditors at least as much as they would have received in a Chapter 7 liquidation bankruptcy.
-If your plan fails to satisfy the best interest of creditors test, the court will not confirm (approve) it.

 The purpose of the best interest of creditors test is to make sure your creditors are treated fairly.
+It ensures that creditors get as much in Chapter 13 as they would in Chapter 7.
+If your plan doesn't satisfy the best interest of creditors test, the court won't confirm (approve) it.

-Unlike Chapter 7 bankruptcy, Chapter 13 bankruptcy allows you to keep all of your property including your nonexempt assets.
+Unlike Chapter 7 bankruptcy, Chapter 13 bankruptcy allows you to keep all of your property, including nonexempt assets (those things that you can’t protect with a bankruptcy exemption).
 In exchange for keeping your property, you agree to pay off a portion of your debts through a repayment plan.

 In Chapter 7 bankruptcy, the bankruptcy trustee can sell your nonexempt property to pay back your creditors.
 Whether your unsecured creditors would receive anything in Chapter 7 bankruptcy depends on: